 We do not just compare prices.
 And nobody is faster than PinnacleQuote.
 Our process, built on extreme efficiency.

-Simple Answer: Yes during your para - medical exam.
-A nurse will take your blood, urine and sometimes a mouth swab before your application approval.
+Simple Answer: Yes during your paramedical exam.
+A nurse will take your blood, urine test, and sometimes a mouth swab before your application approval.
 All these tests will determine nicotine use.
-It is Best to be completely honest.
-You are better off with a higher premium then a decline all together.
+It is best to be completely honest.
+You are better off with a higher premium than a decline altogether.

 Simple Answer: Call PinnacleQuote Life Insurance Specialists 12 months after quitting.
 We will re-eval your current policy.
-You will get a better rate if you are smoke free for at least the 12 months!
+You will get a better rate if you are smoke-free for at least 12 months!

 For more information on quitting smoking: CLICK HERE